macmbello/student-result/README.md

 # student-result
-A site that enables students to check on their semester result The back-end site used id django
+A site that enables students to check on their semester result. django used in the back-end